FRCTeam1073-TheForceTeam/WPILibExtensions/README.md

 #WPILib Extensions
 A set classes that add more functionality to the FRC WPI Library.
 These classes are used by [FRC Team 1073: The Force Team](http://theforceteam.com) in our [Ultimate Ascent Code](https://github.com/FRCTeam1073-TheForceTeam/robot13), but could probably be of use to other teams.

-Please clone and/or fork as you see fit, good luck in the competition.
+Please use as you see fit.

 ##Usage
-To use these tools, simply include the global header file WPILibExtensions.h whith the following code:
+To use any of these tools, simply include the global header file WPILibExtensions.h with the following code:

 ```
-	#include "WPILibExtensions/WPILibExtensions.h"`
+	#include "WPILibExtensions/WPILibExtensions.h"
 ```

 Note that this statement assumes that the WPILibExtensions directory was cloned in the root of your WindRiver project.

+Additionally, to use the Commands included with this library, you must have a WPILib Main Robot class in the root of your project.
+In this case, I use ``Robot.h``

 ##Features
 ###LimitSwitch